 Many patients choose cosmetic crowns to restore a tooth’s normal shape and size, while improving its appearance.
 They are also helpful in covering teeth that are severely discolored.
 Dr. Cline would be happy to examine your mouth and offer high-quality dental crowns in Idaho Falls, ID for a stronger, more aesthetically pleasing smile.

-Why Choose Oxford Dental Care for Dental Crowns?
+Why Choose Oxford Dental Care of Idaho Falls for Dental Crowns?

 - Years of Advanced Training and Experience

 Dental crowns are cemented in place and fully surround the visible part of your tooth.
 They come in a variety of materials, including ceramic, porcelain, resin, and stainless steel.
 For cosmetic crowns, Dr. Cline will typically use porcelain or ceramic.

 Crowns work by filling gaps that result from having missing or damaged teeth.
 In addition to having cosmetic benefits, crowns also help dental patients bite and chew better, which also has overall health benefits, including better digestion.
 They’re also crucial in stopping further decay in teeth that are severely damaged.
 Dr. Cline creates crowns that look natural, feel comfortable and are designed with the patient’s needs in mind.

 Crowns can be necessary for a variety of reasons.
 Most commonly, patients require crowns to protect a tooth that is suffering from extensive decay as well as hold a tooth together that is broken or cracked.